CSI College of Engineering

 CSI College of Engineering (CSICE), Nilgiris is a self-financing engineering college situated in the Ketti Valley of Tamil Nadu, India.
 It was established in 1998.
 It is a self-financing institution, offering degree level courses in different disciplines of Engineering Sciences.

+This is the only Engineering college present in the Nilgiri district.
+It is working towards the benefit of the economically weaker section people for their growth by offering Engineering degrees at a lower cost compared to other engineering colleges around Tamilnadu.

 This college was founded by the Church of South India, Coimbatore Diocesan Council.

 The college is approved by AICTE, New Delhi and Government of Tamil Nadu, and is affiliated with Anna University, Chennai.